Basically, both you and Discover have the right to choose binding arbitration over litigation if a dispute arises.

 Your Cardmember Agreement provides for a choice of two national arbitration organizations to resolve disputes between you and Discover: The American Arbitration Association and JAMS (formerly Judicial Arbitration & Mediation Services).

 The rules for arbitration are provided in the Cardmember Agreement and by the arbitration organization.
 Your Cardmember Agreement also provides that arbitration hearings will take place near where you live, and under certain circumstances some of the arbitration fees will be paid by Discover.
-You do have the right to reject arbitration by sending a written notice of rejection within 30 days after receiving your card (so long as you have not already accepted arbitration).
+You do have the right to reject arbitration by sending a written notice of rejection within 30 days after receiving your card after your account is opened.
 Of course, even if you reject arbitration you may continue to use your account.

-If a dispute arises between you and us, either may choose to resolve the dispute by binding arbitration, as described below, instead of in court.
+In the event of a dispute between you and us arising under or relating to this Account, either may choose to resolve the dispute by binding arbitration, as described below, instead of in court.
 Any claim (except for a claim challenging the validity or enforceability of this arbitration agreement, including the Class Action Waiver) may be resolved by binding arbitration if either side requests it.
-This includes claims and disputes relating to any other Account or agreement you have or had with us.
 THIS MEANS IF EITHER YOU OR WE CHOOSE ARBITRATION, NEITHER PARTY SHALL HAVE THE RIGHT TO LITIGATE SUCH CLAIM IN COURT OR TO HAVE A JURY TRIAL.
 ALSO DISCOVERY AND APPEAL RIGHTS ARE LIMITED IN ARBITRATION.

 CLASS ACTION WAIVER